QuadraLogics/QuadraLogics.github.io/_selfpacetraining/DevOpsMasterArchitect.md

 Services1H: 40 hours of learning
 Services1: 40 hours of the instructor-led recorded hands-on workshop.
 In-depth coverage of Basic to Advanced topics, ideal for beginners and experienced.
 Tools that will get covered are Git , Jenkins , Docker ,Kubernetes ,Ansible ,Puppet ,Chef ,AWS CloudFormation, Terraform ,InSpec & Nagios.

-Services2H: 200 hand-on scenario
+Services2H: 200+ hand-on scenario
-Services2: The program includes 200+ hand-on scenario and 1 hands-on capstone project to ensure learning is more practical over just being theoretical.
+Services2: The program includes 200+ hands-on scenario and 1 capstone project to ensure learning is more practical over just being theoretical.
 This task-based learning enables the candidate to be productive immediately after the training.

 Services3H: Certification Included